 AI in the enterprise

 Fast forward to today.
-We’ve swapped typewriters for MacBooks and steam engines for AI algorithms, but as digital innovations dramatically change the way we work, we face a similar need.
-We need policies with rules and guidelines to ensure that the power of AI is harnessed ethically, responsibly, and to the benefit of all.
-And that’s where the corporate AI policy comes into play.
+We’ve swapped typewriters for MacBooks and steam engines for artificial intelligence algorithms, yet we face a similar need.
+We need policies with rules and guidelines to make sure AI’s power is used ethically, responsibly, and for the benefit of all.
+That’s where a corporate AI policy comes into play.

-- A corporate AI policy is a set of guidelines and regulations to ensure the ethical and responsible use of AI technologies.
+- A corporate AI policy is a set of guidelines and regulations that ensures AI technologies’ ethical and responsible use.

-- It helps follow legal and regulatory standards, protect data privacy, and prevent data bias and discrimination.
+- It helps follow applicable laws and regulatory standards, protect data privacy, and prevent data bias and discrimination.

 - A corporate AI policy is essential to join the ranks of forward-thinking organizations leading the AI revolution.